 When you win your case, the manufacturer is legally required to pay for ALL legal costs and attorney fees.
 A good lemon law lawyer in California knows this and won’t ask you for anything out of pocket.
 Additionally, this puts the pressure on them to earn a speedy buyback.
 They will not take your case unless they think they can win.

-Incidental costs are all the collateral damages that stemmed from the lemon – of which the manufacturer is legally obligated to reimburse you for as part of the buyback.
+Incidental costs are all the collateral damages that stemmed from the lemon.
+The manufacturer is legally obligated to reimburse you for these costs as part of the buyback.
 This is in addition to the cost of the vehicle, down payment, loan payments, attorney fees, court costs, etc.

-Tallying up all the costs can get confusing.
+Tallying up all the costs in the California lemon law process can get confusing.
 This is why it’s so vitally important that you keep records of every single expenditure tied to the lemon.
-You will need to give all of this to your attorney so they can negotiate the buyback amount.
+You will need to give all of this to your attorney so they can negotiate the buyback amount during the lemon law California process.
 Losing a receipt or not keeping records is essentially like flushing money down the toilet.

-Used vehicles and lemon law can get tricky.
-Most states only have lemon laws for new vehicles.
+Used vehicles and the lemon law process can get tricky.
+Most states only have lemon laws for new cars.
 Fortunately, California is not one of them.

-If you bought the vehicle “as is”, it means you may be assuming full responsibility for anything wrong with the vehicle.
-As a result, you could lose your legal right to a lemon claim.
+If you bought the vehicle “as is,” it means you may be assuming full responsibility for anything wrong with the vehicle.
+As a result, you could lose your legal right to the lemon law process.

-The lemon law process is unique to every consumer affected – but some challenges are more or less universal.
-There is a lot that goes on before an attorney comes into the picture.
+The lemon law process is unique to every consumer affected – but some challenges are universal.
+There is a lot that goes on before a lemon law attorney in California comes into the picture.
 Hopefully, this post cleared up some confusion and helped set you up for success.